Skip to main content

 Visual Effects and Motion Graphics (with Foundation Year) BA (Hons)

-If you have a passion for a career as a visual effects or motion graphics artist, this professionally accredited course is for you.
-Combine your technical and creative skills to create live-action and digital 2D and 3D content into sequences for film and television.
+If you have a passion for visual effects and motion graphics, then this is the course for you.
+Combine your technical and creative skills to create live-action and digital 2D and 3D content into sequences for film and TV.

 I708 BA/VEMGFY